JCWardle/JCWardle.github.io/_posts/2020-01-01-first-post.md

 ---
 # Who am I?

-Hello and welcome, I'm Jordan Wardle a software developer based in Melbourne.
+Hello and welcome, I'm Jordan a software developer based in Melbourne.
 I've been in the industry for 8 years now.

-This is my first blog post I've taken the plunge and finally decided to build a blog.
+This is my first blog post, I've taken the plunge and finally decided to build a blog.

 Previously I've wrriten a few blog posts on Medium, and Dev.to.
 I've decided to make my own blog now so I can learn more about running a blog.